daafonsecato/git-github-ramp/walkthrough/2-feature-branches.md

 | --- | --- |
 |  February 1<sup>st</sup> | Development |

 `v1.0` was pushed to production yesterday without issue.
-All code from the release has been merged into the `master` and `develop` branches of the project.
+All code from the release has been merged into the `main` and `develop` branches of the project.
 The new recipes for February have been sent to the team:

 | Writer | Recipe |
 | --- | --- |